ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 }
 ```

 Case sensitivity for attribute selectors is complicated.
 The type selector - the element name - and the attribute name are always case-insensitive, but the attribute value in HTML is case sensitive, *unless* it's one of the [46 special cases defined in the HTML living standard](https://html.spec.whatwg.org/multipage/semantics-other.html#case-sensitivity-of-selectors).
-If you need to make a rule case-insensitive, add an `i`; if you need to make a rule case sensitive, you can add an `s` to the selector rule.
+As we just learned, if you need to make a rule case-insensitive, you can add an `i` to the selector rule, and if you need to override the default for one of those 46 special cases, you can add an `s` to the selector rule.